Bert Jansch: London (mid-1960s)

 In London, Jansch met other innovative acoustic guitar players, including John Renbourn, with whom he shared a flat in Kilburn, Davy Graham, Wizz Jones, Roy Harper and Paul Simon.
 They would all meet and play in various London music clubs, including the Troubadour in Old Brompton Road, and Les Cousins club in Greek Street, Soho.
 Renbourn and Jansch frequently played together, developing their own intricate interplay between the two guitars, often referred to as "Folk baroque".

 In 1966, they recorded the Bert and John album together, featuring much of this material.
 Late in 1967, they tired of the all-nighters at Les Cousins and became the resident musicians at a music venue set up by Bruce Dunnet, a Scottish entrepreneur, at the Horseshoe pub (now defunct), at 264–267 Tottenham Court Road.
 This became the haunt of a number of musicians, including the singer Sandy Denny.
 Another singer, Jacqui McShee, began performing with the two guitarists and, with the addition of Danny Thompson (string bass) and Terry Cox (drums), they formed the group Pentangle.
 The venue evolved into a jazz club, but by then the group had moved on.

 On 19 October 1968, Jansch married Heather Sewell.
 At the time, she was an art student and had been the girlfriend of Roy Harper.
 She inspired several of Jansch's songs and instrumentals, the most obvious being "Miss Heather Rosemary Sewell" from his 1968 album Birthday Blues, but Jansch says that, despite the name, "M'Lady Nancy" from the 1971 Rosemary Lane album was also written for her.
-As Heather Jansch, she became a well-known sculptor.
+As Heather Jansch, she became known for her sculptures.